JohnDev16/JD-repository/README.md

-# 2ND REPOSITORY
+# 3RD REPOSITORY

-this is second example.
+this is a 3rd example.

-This is second line.